Star Trek: The Next Generation – A Final Unity: Reception

 A Final Unity was a commercial success, selling 500,000 copies by 1996.

 Upon release, A Final Unity was met with generally positive reviews.
 Andy Butcher from PC Gamer UK noted that the game "translates the atmosphere and 'feel' of The Next Generation almost perfectly" and praised the way it is structured as well as its visual presentation and sound design.
-Computer Gaming World's Allen L. Greenberg criticized the game's tactical battles as "often tedious and inconclusive", but found the away missions "extremely enjoyable" and the game's overall presentation "impressive".
+Computer Gaming Worlds Allen L. Greenberg criticized the game's tactical battles as "often tedious and inconclusive", but found the away missions "extremely enjoyable" and the game's overall presentation "impressive".
 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "If you're a fan of 'ST:TNG,' you definitely don't want to miss A Final Unity.
 It's just the fix you need to hold you until the next movie or novel.
 But if you're simply looking for a good graphic adventure, you can find better."
+Rating it four stars out of four, PC Magazine said the game "manages to capture the look and feel of the series in surprising detail".